 But clinical trials are difficult to speed up because antibodies take time to develop in the body.
 So-called challenge trials, in which patients are purposefully exposed to a disease, are another way to cut time out of the process, but they are ethically controversial.
 Typically, challenge trials are only done with curable diseases, such as typhoid fever, and there is no known cure for COVID-19 yet.

 Another way researchers are seeking to quicken the process is by focusing on new vaccine approaches.
 RNA- and DNA-based vaccines can be developed far faster than conventional vaccines, which require months at a time of growing antigens in animal or insect cells.
 However, none has ever been approved for commercial use in humans.
-Three of the eight COVID-19 candidates in clinical trials are RNA- or DNA-based.
+Seven of the COVID-19 candidates in clinical trials are RNA- or DNA-based.

 How could a COVID-19 treatment help?